 Samantha has extensive experience in cases concerning the following:

 Samantha’s practice in this area is strengthened by her clinical negligence and inquest work, in addition to her former position at the HCPC as a Case Presenter and Case Manager.

-Samantha advises and represents both claimants and Government in immigration law, special educational needs and disability law in the First Tier SEND Tribunal; she has advised on the judicial review of a decision by the Criminal Injuries Compensation Commission.
-Samantha has appeared in the Upper Tribunal and represents families at multi-day inquests.
-She welcomes instructions in all public law, inquires and inquest matters.
+Samantha advises and represents both Claimants and the Government in immigration law, Court of Protection proceedings and special educational needs and disability law in the SEND Tribunal.
+She is experienced in representing families and public bodies as she is regularly instructed to appear at multi-day inquests, including Article 2 inquests.
+She welcomes instructions in all public law areas, inquires and inquest matters.

-Samantha is keen to undertake police work, having worked with police forces across the country while prosecuting for the CPS and undertaking regulatory investigations.
+Samantha undertakes police work including urgent applications in the High Court, disclosure, and advice on privilege.
+She has worked with police forces across the country while prosecuting for the CPS and undertaking regulatory investigations.
 She is able to provide urgent advice and representation on a range of matters, including civil claims against the police, current investigations, detention of suspects and potential human rights breaches.

 Samantha is a dedicated public law barrister with the following prior experience: